 Overall, Wilton hit .273 with 3 home runs over a 57-game span.
 The White Sox would release Guerrero in August 2005, which concluded his professional baseball career.

-Wilton Guerrero played for the Los Angeles Dodgers, Montreal Expos, Cincinnati Reds, and Kansas City Royals.
-He also spent time as a minor league player in the St. Louis Cardinals and Chicago White Sox’ organizations, though he never played a big-league game for those teams.
+Guerrero also spent time as a minor league player in the St. Louis Cardinals and Chicago White Sox organizations, though he never played a big-league game for those teams.